Hammonton, California

-Hammonton (formerly, Dredgertown and Dredgerville) is an unincorporated community in Yuba County, California.
+Hammonton (formerly, Dredgertown and Dredgerville) is a former settlement in Yuba County, California.
 It is located 3.5 mi south of Browns Valley, at an elevation of 131 feet (40 m).

+Hammonton was a company town for the Yuba Consolidated Mines, which dredged gold from the Yuba River floodplain.
+Established in 1906, Hammonton had 250 residents, a store, service station, and swimming pool by 1938, when the townspeople were forced to move two miles so that the original townsite could be razed and dredged.
+In 1957, the residents were again relocated, this time to Linda, so that the new townsite could also be dredged; Hammonton ceased to exist at that time.
+The Yuba Goldfields now cover the townsites.

 A post office operated at Hammonton from 1906 to 1957.
-The original name was due to gold dredging which took place in the nearby Yuba Goldfields.
-The current name is in honor of W.P.
+The name is in honor of W.P.
 Hammon, gold-dredging company official.